mikegagnon/lights-out/README.md

 The most canonical way is to put your CSS definitions in a `.css` file, then import that `.css` file into your HTML file.

-For example, create a new file named `example02-style.css` and add the following into that file.
+For example, create a new file named `style.css` and add the following into that file.

 ```css
 .foo {